August 7, 2023

 SERVICE LEVEL AGREEMENTS

 On one side, we have Service Level Agreements.
-An SLA is a formal agreement between a service provider, such as a software provider and a customer which outlines to the customer the level of service that outlines the level of service the provider agrees to deliver.
+An SLA is a formal agreement between a service provider, such as a software provider and a customer which outlines to the customer the level of service that the provider agrees to deliver.

-SLAs are typically focused on defining the acceptable performance criteria (expressed in metrics such as response time and/or system availability) for a service or application, and as such provides an acceptable indication to the customer of how the system should perform.
+SLAs are typically focused on defining the acceptable performance criteria (expressed in metrics such as response time, error rates and / or system availability) for a service or application, and as such provides an acceptable indication to the customer of how they can expect the system to perform.
 The SLA constitutes a measurable requirement that can be tested and marked as passed or failed accordingly.

 a).
 System Availability - A typical SLA here could be ‘the application is required to be available 23.5 hours per day every day except on Sundays.'